Why Rain Sounds Help You Sleep (According to Research)

 Rain sits in the pink-to-brown part of the spectrum.
 Light rain on leaves or pavement is approximately pink (spectral slope -10 dB/decade).
 Heavy rain with thunder edges toward brown.
 The individual impact of each raindrop adds a mid-frequency transient component that makes rain sound more natural than electronically generated pink noise.

-A 2012 study published in Frontiers in Human Neuroscience found that pink noise played during sleep significantly enhanced slow-wave (deep sleep) activity on EEG and improved declarative memory consolidation.
-Participants reported deeper sleep and performed 22% better on memory recall tasks.
+A 2017 study by Papalambros and colleagues in Frontiers in Human Neuroscience found that timed pink-noise bursts during deep sleep enhanced slow-wave (deep sleep) activity on EEG and improved overnight memory consolidation in older adults, with word recall roughly three times better after stimulation than after a silent sham night.
+A separate 2012 study in the Journal of Theoretical Biology (Zhou et al) found that steady pink noise increased stable sleep time by about 23%.
 Because rain is near-pink in spectral slope, these findings are plausibly applicable, though rain-specific replications are limited.

 What the Research Actually Says (Honest Assessment)

 Sleep-sound research is still thin.
 Most studies use small samples (20-60 participants), short durations (one or two nights), and vary widely in what "rain sounds" means.
-The 2012 Frontiers study used generated pink noise, not actual rain recordings.
+The Papalambros pink-noise study used timed, generated pink-noise bursts, not actual rain recordings.
 Extrapolating from pink-noise to rain-specific effects is reasonable but not proven.

 What is more robustly supported is the masking benefit (dozens of studies across hospital, domestic, and industrial settings) and the arousal-reduction effect of non-threat continuous sound.
 The mechanism is solid; the specific "which type of rain" nuance is more speculative.